LiteraryUniverse/icons/README.md

 ## Adding new icon

+All the icons should be designed by Literary Universe's design crew, following some conventions:

+- The view box must have the dimensions of 24x24 units;
+- Any horizontal assimetry must follow the left-to-right direction.
+- The icon must be published on Figma.

+As the icons might be arbitrarily scaled, the chosen source format for individual icon graphics is SVG.
+As Figma can export graphics with some additional SVG attributes and elements, they must be
+removed:

+- The `<svg>` element must contain only two attributes: `viewBox` (probably with the value of`"0 0 32 32"`) and `xmlns`;
+- XLink references (e.g. masks and clip paths) must be discarded;
+- The `<path>` elements must keep only the `d` attribute, with no additional styling attribute;
+- `<g>` and other elements must be stripped by [Iconli optimization tooling](https://iconly.io/tools/svg-convert-stroke-to-fill), keeping only `<path>` elements.

 ### Exporting from Figma

 When exporting from Figma select the icon directly so that Figma offers you the SVG code in the sidebar.